Home » Chicago » Peoria Zoo Tickets

 FAQs about Peoria Zoo

-Can I buy tickets for Peoria Zoo at the attraction?
+Can I buy tickets for the Peoria Zoo at the attraction?

 You can buy tickets at the Peoria Zoo.
-However, online tickets are also available if you don’t want to wait for longer times in queue.
+However, online tickets are also available if you don’t want to wait in a queue for longer times.

-How much do the tickets for Peoria Zoo costs?
+How much do the tickets for Peoria Zoo cost?

 How long does it take to go through the Peoria Zoo?